Arthritis & Sports is the only orthopaedics practice in Northern Virginia to offer DEXA services to its patients

 You will be asked to hold still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.

 The DEXA machine sends a thin, invisible beam of low-dose x-rays with two distinct energy peaks through the bones being examined.
 One peak is absorbed mainly by soft tissue and the other by bone.
 The soft tissue amount can be subtracted from the total and what remains is a patient's bone mineral density.
-DEXA machines feature special software that compute and display the bone density measurements on a computer monitor.
+DEXA machines feature special software that computes and displays the bone density measurements on a computer monitor.

 Is a DEXA scan safe?

 A DEXA scan uses an extremely low dose of radiation and is considered safe for patients of any age.
-Radiation exposure from DEXA is less than one-tenth the dose of a standard chest x-ray, and is comparable to being in the sun for 2-3 hours.
+Radiation exposure from DEXA is less than one-tenth the dose of a standard chest x-ray and is comparable to being in the sun for 2-3 hours.
 The benefits of an accurate diagnosis far outweigh the risks of exposure.